lsst/pipe_base/doc/lsst.pipe.base/testing-a-pipeline-task.rst

 Input-selecting logic can be tested by calling `lsst.pipe.base.testUtils.runTestQuantum` and checking which arguments were passed to `~lsst.pipe.base.PipelineTask.run`.
 Output-selecting logic can be tested with `lsst.pipe.base.testUtils.verifyOutputConnections`.

+Optional init-inputs can be tested by calling `lsst.pipe.base.testUtils.getInitInputs` and checking which values are returned.
+There is currently no test framework for the use of init-inputs in task constructors.

 .. code-block:: py
    :emphasize-lines: 42-43, 49-50